ledstrip/piledstrip-server/README.md

 If you add other hardware support pull requests are welcome!

 # License
-This project is published under the MIT license
+This project is published under the MIT license.
+Please notice that rpi-many-ws2812b is licensed under the GPL-3.0.